 Marufuku is like a ninja, hiding behind a concrete alcove and wooden doors, drive a bit too fast and you might miss it.
 There is ample parking, especially on Sundays, once you find it.

+Enter the sliding door and you’ll be greeted by dark wooden furniture and a wide and bright open kitchen.
+Close the door and you’ll feel the outside world disappear, its very quiet inside.
 We took our seats and was handed their menu held together by a metal ring.
 The menu is really bad, small print and it has a way of making things hard to find.

 Irene and I started the meal with a Seafood Roll (P350).
 It’s one their futomaki (fat rolls) variants that has 5 kinds of seafood but I only spy 4 (salmon, tuna, grouper and kani).
 The rolls are robust and hefty, I strained my mouth fitting one whole piece in.
 The flavors are light and fresh but thats because its mostly raw fish.